baranero/signup-form/README.md

-Simple Sign Up form created with React
+Fun with forms in React

+Added new funcionalities related to entered wrong password (input field shakes and turns red)